Al Jolson: The Jazz Singer

-Before The Jazz Singer, Jolson starred in the talking film A Plantation Act.
+Before The Jazz Singer, Jolson starred in the talking live-action short A Plantation Act.
 This simulation of a stage performance by Jolson was presented in a program of musical shorts, demonstrating the Vitaphone sound-film process.
 The soundtrack for A Plantation Act was considered lost in 1933, but was found in 1995 and restored by The Vitaphone Project.

 Warner Bros. picked George Jessel for the role, as he had starred in the Broadway play.
 When Sam Warner decided to make The Jazz Singer a musical with the Vitaphone, he knew that Jolson was the star he needed.
 He told Jessel that he would have to sing in the movie, and Jessel balked, allowing Warner to replace him with Jolson.
 Jessel never got over it, and often said that Warner gave the role to Jolson because he agreed to help finance the film.

 Harry Warner's daughter, Doris, remembered the opening night, and said that when the picture started she was still crying over the loss of her beloved uncle Sam.
 He had been planning to be at the performance but died suddenly, at the age of 40, on the previous day.
 However, halfway through the 89-minute film, she began to be overtaken by a sense that something remarkable was happening.
 Jolson's "Wait a minute" line provoked shouts of pleasure and applause from the audience, who were dumbfounded by seeing and hearing someone speak on a film for the first time, so much so that the double-entendre was missed at first.
 After each Jolson song, the audience applauded.
 Excitement mounted as the film progressed, and when Jolson began his scene with Eugenie Besserer, "the audience became hysterical".

 According to film historian Scott Eyman, "by the film's end, the Warner brothers had shown an audience something they had never known, moved them in a way they hadn't expected.
 The tumultuous ovation at curtain proved that Jolson was not merely the right man for the part of Jackie Rabinowitz, alias Jack Robin; he was the right man for the entire transition from silent fantasy to talking realism.
 The audience, transformed into what one critic called, 'a milling, battling mob' stood, stamped, and cheered 'Jolson, Jolson, Jolson!'"